mh001/thereweare/coincontrol.md

 ### Summary
 The coin control implmented in peerunity_coin-control passed tests of all main function items [specified by cozz](https://bitcointalk.org/index.php?topic=144331.0).
-Three minor items that did not pass, and two minor untested items, are marked in bold above.
+Two minor items that did not pass, and two minor untested items, are marked in bold above.

-### history
+### History
 Test reprt for an early build of peerunity_coin-control is [here](http://www.peercointalk.org/index.php?topic=2699.msg23386#msg23386).

 mhps